 For all RECEIVE money transfers, regardless of amount, you MUST CONFIRM THE CONSUMER'S IDENTITY.
-The use of test questions and acceptable answers are permitted for money transfers up to \$899 if the beneficiary does not have acceptable photo identification.
-Identification details or the answer to the test question must be recorded for RECEIVE transactions.
+When recording ID information, you must also indicate the type of ID and the corresponding number on the ID.
+The use of test questions and acceptable answers are permitted for money transfers up to \$899 if the beneficiary does not have acceptable photo identification (where allowed by law or applicable).
+Identification details or the answer to the test question must be documented for RECEIVE transactions.